yutingsdu/TransGram/README.md

   where /your-path/ is the directory where GffCompare is installed.

-    B) Train a new model with TransGram
+    （B) Train a new model with TransGram

      TransGram -b sample.bam -G annotations.gtf -o transgram_new_model --train

   If everything goes well, you will see a directory "transgram_new_model"

-# 5. Running TransGram with a customized model
+# 5. Running TransGram with a Custom Quality Assessment Model

-For training a customized model, please refer to the [customized model][customized model] section.
+    TransGram -b alignment.bam -o transgram-outdir --CusModel transgram_new_model

 ---------------------------------------------------------------------------